foxbunny/vanilla-patterns-2/README.md

 The live version is available [here](https://foxbunny.github.io/vanilla-patterns-2/).

-To read about and view the examples, use HTTP server to serve the contents of this repository.
-If you have NodeJS and NPX installed, you can use this
+To read about and view the examples locally, use any HTTP server to serve the contents of this repository.
+If you have NodeJS and NPX installed, you can use this command:
-command:

 ```shell
 npx http-server --port 8000 -c-1 .